Marshad-mars/My-Portfolio/README.md

 There would not be seperate style sheet for all the other parts of the whole web site, except for the home-page index.html to make it distinctive it from all the other parts.

 *Home-page is nothing but the root and also the main page of the whole website.
 Though there would not be any file named-> Home-page.
 All the other parts like projects-
     page and others are connected with the index.html only.
+*Projects-page contains my different different projects that i have made of different aspects.
+This repo would not contain any seperate style sheet.
+*Education-page contains my educational background.
+*Experience-page contains my experiences of all theses types of activities that i have done in git hub and learned.

+This projects is heavily influenced by Apna College where i was learning by doing, so special thanks to them.